mithunkumarc/learning-golang/functions/ReadMe.md

         }

         // receiver : optional
+	// if a function is returning value, returnType is mandatory

 #### curly braces must start at the end of function declaration

         // error, reason: end of line golang compiler puts semicolumns default